 So I can’t label it as a 100% flat-out scam.

-But the site is very deceptive because it does encourage you to invest in “get-rich-quick” schemes and also displays hyped up banners to get your hopes up.
+But the site is very shady because it does encourage you to invest in “get-rich-quick” schemes and also displays hyped up banners to get your hopes up.

-The whole intention of ‘NJAH’ is so the folks behind it can pocket commissions at your expense.
+The whole intention of ‘NJAH’ is so the folks behind it can pocket commissions at YOUR expense, I’m afraid.

 So on that note, it’s not recommended.

-Instead of wasting your time and money with this “home job” baloney and falling for fraudulent opportunities, why don’t you check out Swagbucks, since it’s free?
+Instead of wasting your time with this “home job” baloney and falling for fraudulent opportunities, why don’t you check out Swagbucks, since it’s free?

 Your Friend, Neil 😀